prlaurence/postgres/pg-ssl-setup.md

 ```
 * Now configure `/etc/postgresql/9.4/main/postgresql.conf` with the SSL settings:

-ssl=true
-ssl_cert_file=server.crt
-ssl_key_file=server.key
-ssl_ca_file=ca.crt
+ssl = true
+ssl_cert_file = 'server.crt'
+ssl_key_file = 'server.key'
+ssl_ca_file = 'ca.crt'

+* Be sure that `pg_hba.conf` requires certs for the clients if you don't want them to be optional:

+hostssl all all network/mask cert

 * Restart the server for settings to take effect.

 ### Client Configuration

-In the examples below assume you are logged on to the OS as the user you want to configure.
+The examples below assume you are logged on to the OS as the user you want to configure.

 * Copy the root CA
 ```